-Joanna Craigwood is a Fellow in English and Graduate Tutor at Sidney, and sometimes also acts as Director of Studies in English for the College in 2016-17.
+Joanna Craigwood is a Fellow in English and Graduate Tutor at Sidney.
+She is also Director of Studies in English for the College in 2016-17.
 She teaches early modern English literature including Shakespeare and has served as an Affiliated Lecturer at the Faculty of English.
-She is on maternity leave for the academic year 2015-16.

 Jo's current research explores the interface between early modern literary and diplomatic forms of representation, with a particular focus on the writings of Philip Sidney, Edmund Spenser, Shakespeare and John Donne, as well as early modern diplomatic treatises and related historical documents.
 She also works on diplomatic agency in the international circulation of books, manuscripts, and literary news in early modern Europe.
 Jo studied for her BA, MPhil and PhD in English literature at St John’s College, Cambridge.

 Jo is co-investigator on the AHRC-funded international research network Textual Ambassadors: Cultures of Diplomacy and Literary Writing in the Early Modern World.
-She is also co-editor of the Bulletin of the UK Society for Renaissance Studies.
+From 2011 to 2016 she edited the Bulletin of the UK Society for Renaissance Studies.

 'Diplomatic Metonymy and Antithesis in 3 Henry VI', Review of English Studies (2014) 65 (272): 812-830. doi: 10.1093/res/hgu043.
 View.